NIBS Competition 2019

 Testing our knowledge

-We started as individuals from across the school of business, but in a very short amount of time became #TeamLSBU, an ambitious and creative team who were determined and eager to learn all aspects of case studies and consultancy in order to qualify for the championship round on Prince Edward Island, Canada.
+We started as individuals from across LSBU Business School, but in a very short amount of time became #TeamLSBU, an ambitious and creative team who were determined and eager to learn all aspects of case studies and consultancy in order to qualify for the championship round on Prince Edward Island, Canada.
 In order to qualify we had eight hours to review an assigned MBA level business case and prepare a written report as a team containing an analysis, strategic options and a final recommendation for the company to ensure the business meets its aims and objectives.
 These eight hours were very stressful for all of us, taking everything we’d learned throughout our university education and applying these concepts to the practical business world.

-Qualifying for the championship: America
+Qualifying for the championship: Canada

 After months of eagerly waiting for the outcome of the qualifying round, we received the great news that we had qualified and were invited for the championship round on Prince Edward Island, alongside 16 of the best business schools across the globe!
 This was one of the greatest feelings ever, all our hard work had paid off!
 Receiving this news made us even more motivated and committed to becoming the best consultants we could possibly be with the help of our amazing coach, Christina Anderl who dedicated lots of her personal time to fill a gap in our education system and university learning experience.
 Christina supported us at every stage as a mentor, coach and friend.
 We would definitely not have grown this greatly both personally and professionally if it was not for Christina!

 After continuous preparation and hard work, February 2019 had arrived; the month we had all been waiting for.
 The championship round!
-And off we flied to PEI, one of eastern Canada's Maritime Provinces.
+And off we flew to PEI, one of eastern Canada's Maritime Provinces.
 In comparison to London, PEI was a very small and peaceful island with heavy snowfall.
 We arrived in Halifax and after a short stopover were boarded onto the smallest plane we have ever seen, a bit like a private jet.
 After a very short 40-minute flight over the frozen sea, we had arrived to Charlottetown airport.

 Upon arriving to the Delta Marriot hotel, we were exhausted so we had a team dinner and an early night.
 After a refreshing morning, we headed and were warmly welcomed for a buffet breakfast with the NIBS organiser.
 After a relaxing afternoon and final preparations, we toured round the local town visiting the marina and confederation mall.